At a Glance

 ✨Showcase Your Clinical Skills

-Be prepared to discuss your experience with routine nursing care, chronic disease management, and any specific procedures you are proficient in.
-Highlighting your hands-on skills will demonstrate your capability to handle the responsibilities of the role.
+Be prepared to discuss your experience with routine nursing care, chronic disease management, and any specific procedures you’ve performed.
+Highlighting your competence in treatment room duties will demonstrate your readiness for the role.

 ✨Familiarise Yourself with Clinical Systems

-Since maintaining accurate patient records is crucial, make sure you are familiar with clinical systems like EMIS, SystmOne, or Vision.
-If you have experience with these systems, mention it during the interview to show you can hit the ground running.
+Since maintaining accurate patient records is crucial, make sure you are familiar with systems like EMIS, SystmOne, or Vision.
+If you have experience with these, mention it during the interview to show you can hit the ground running.

 ✨Emphasise Teamwork and Independence

 The role requires both independent work and collaboration with GPs.
-Be ready to provide examples of how you've successfully worked in a multidisciplinary team as well as instances where you've taken initiative on your own.
+Be ready to provide examples of how you've successfully worked in a multidisciplinary team while also managing your responsibilities autonomously.